ncschroeder/Number-Theory-Playground/README.md

 #### Calculation

-Find the PF of an input number.
+Find the PF of an input number faster than you can say "prime factorization". :slightly_smiling_face:

 #### Input Range: 2 - 10,000